wencov/flight/README.md

 ## Bonus:
-A simple exponential smoothing time series model is implemented in a Jupyter [notebook](tsa.ipynb) to analyze and predict the on-time performance of Alaska Airlines AS306 from Seattle (SEA) to San Francisco (SFO) in 2015.
+An exponential smoothing time series model as well as a linear regression model are implemented in a Jupyter [notebook](delay.ipynb) to analyze and predict the on-time performance of Alaska Airlines AS306 from Seattle (SEA) to San Francisco (SFO) in 2015.
 The following skills are demonstrated
 - Data wrangling
 - Data profiling
 - Imputation method
 - Visualization
 - Statistical modeling
 - Object-oriented programing in Python
+- Optimization
-- Markdown and LaTex math
+- Markdown and LaTeX